OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/hubspot.md

 * Create one user in HubSpot that is dedicated for OpsHub Integration Manager.
 This user shouldn't perform any other action from HubSpot's user interface.
 This user is referred as 'Integration User' in the documentation.
   * For this user to perform operations in HubSpot, various permission scopes are required, as outlined below.
 To know more about the permission scopes refer to [Manage Scopes in HubSpot](https://developers.hubspot.com/docs/guides/apps/authentication/scopes).
   * To know more about the User permissions in HubSpot refer to [HubSpot user permission guide](https://knowledge.hubspot.com/user-management/hubspot-user-permissions-guide).
 * Using the user created above, create a **Private App** in HubSpot to generate the **Access Token** and obtain the **Application Id** which is required in the system configuration form.
-Refer to [#create-private-app-in-hubspot](create-private-app-in-hubspot) to know how to create private app in HubSpot.
+Refer to [Create Private App in HubSpot](create-private-app-in-hubspot) to know how to create private app in HubSpot.

 ## Required Scope/Permission
 * When configuring a Private App to work with HubSpot, it’s important to assign only the necessary scopes based on the operations plan to perform as per business need.
 These scopes control what data can access or modify using private App.
-* To **add or remove scopes** in private app, refer to [managing-permission-scopes-in-hubspot-private-app](#managing-permission-scopes-in-hubspot-private-app) section.
+* To **add or remove scopes** in private app, refer to [Managing Permission Scopes in HubSpot Private App ](#managing-permission-scopes-in-hubspot-private-app) section.
 > **Note** :If required scopes are missing or insufficient, the integration may fail.
 Always ensure the Private App has the necessary permissions before starting the integration setup.

 ### For Read